Mini Split vs. AC Unit: Which is the best Solution for Your Home? – Manastin

 4. Quiet Operation for Bedrooms and Living Areas

-While mini-splits have several advantages, central air conditioning remains useful in some situations.
-In hot, humid areas like the Southeastern United States, bigger homes with existing ducting can benefit from more consistent whole-house cooling.
-Central systems also have a lower visual effect indoors since they use unobtrusive vents instead of wall-mounted devices.
+While mini-splits offer various advantages, central air conditioning is still beneficial in some situations.
+Larger homes with existing ductwork in hot, humid locations such as the Southeastern United States can benefit from more constant whole-house cooling.
+Central systems also have a lesser visual impact indoors since they employ discreet vents rather than wall-mounted equipment.

 Manastin Mini Splits: Engineered for American Living